 To maximize your chances of preventing an attack and ensuring malicious attacks don’t get through to the network, make sure all of the firewall’s features are turned on.
 This means you should check that URL filtering, SSL encryption, antivirus, and Advanced Threat Protection are all active.
 You also need to be aware of what the typical traffic flow generally looks like for this SMB customer.
 The more aware you are, the easier it will be to spot suspicious or unusual traffic patterns within the organization.

-A big piece of protecting networks in this day and age, is Advanced Threat Protection—which is found in numerous next-generation firewalls.
+A big piece of protecting networks in this day and age, is Advanced Threat Protection — which is found in numerous next-generation firewalls.
 Typically, this feature can test unknown traffic and send it up to the cloud to a sandboxing environment.
 From there, you can see what type of behavior it has and figure out what needs to be done about it.
 Should it be blocked?
-In the case of the Barracuda NextGen Firewall, for example, if a threat is detected, it then becomes a known signature, and that information is synced with other devices.
-Once it is a known threat, it won’t be able to get in—and it won’t need to be re-sandboxed.
+In the case of the Barracuda CloudGen Firewall, for example, if a threat is detected, it then becomes a known signature, and that information is synced with other devices.
+Once it is a known threat, it won’t be able to get in — and it won’t need to be re-sandboxed.

 Defining policies for different verticals

-Is there a one-size-fits-all when it comes to security policies?
+You may ask, is there a one-size-fits-all when it comes to security policies?
 While most firewalls have a good set of default policies right out of the box, you should customize the firewall to the specific environment it will be protecting.
-Look at the patterns within the company—what sites are used often and what sites are not.
+Look at the patterns within the company — what sites are used often and what sites are not.
 Once patterns have been established, go in and tweak some of the rules, add new ones, and then streamline the network for your SMB customer.
 Some firewalls will allow you to be super granular, so you can add policies for individual users or departments.
 Take advantage of this where you can, and develop a granular approach.

 While firewall policies aren’t one-size-fits-all, having a good understanding of the environment and the functions it needs to accomplish can help you create detailed policies within the organization.
 While someone in the healthcare industry might need more filters in place, someone in a different organization might need less.
 Take the time to evaluate each customer and put the necessary precautions in place to help them avoid malicious traffic or sites in the future.